+Not surprisingly, in a very high-priced housing market like Hawai'i's the number of needed units is relatively high.
 The lion's share of the needed units, however, is concentrated at the lowest HUD income levels.
-This finding suggests that the market is more effective in producing high-end units than lowend units.
+This finding suggests that the market is more effective in producing highend units than low-end units.
 Inefficiencies are exacerbated in periods of rapid market expansion when fewer low-end units are built.
 More middle-market and low-end units are built during periods of market adjustment.